James Prince: Boxing

 Prince was an avid fan of boxing growing up, being an amateur fighter and a fan of promoter Don King.
 He became a manager for boxers as a way to get into that industry.
 He opened a boxing gym in Fifth Ward, Houston around 1999 known as JPrince Boxing which later became part of the multi-million dollar Prince Boxing Complex, under the umbrella of Prince Boxing Enterprises.
 Prince had the intention of meeting Mike Tyson in Las Vegas to manage the boxer, he was instead approached by Floyd Mayweather Jr. who was also a fan of his label.
 After being ignored by Tyson, Prince decided to go with managing Mayweather.
 They settled on a 20% deal which was 10% higher than the management deal he had with his father Floyd Mayweather Sr. supervising, as well as the potential opportunity to start a rap career over at his record label.
 The management relationship ended in 2003 due to financial differences between the two.

 Prince managed Andre Ward after the 2004 Summer Olympics, in 2002 Prince called Ward after hearing he was about to quit boxing due to the passing of his father but convinced him to continue his career.
 They split ways in 2008 due to financial issues also, with each filing a lawsuit with each other over the matter in 2008.
+Prince and Ward began managing Shakur Stevenson together in 2016.

-Prince has supervised the careers of 15 other boxers, leading some of the them to their biggest victories, including Winky Wright, Jared Anderson, Roy Jones Jr., Diego Corrales, Mark Johnson, Duke Ragan, Efe Ajagba and Hasim Rahman.
+Prince has supervised the careers of 15 other boxers, leading some of them to their biggest victories, including Winky Wright, Jared Anderson, Roy Jones Jr., Diego Corrales, Mark Johnson, Duke Ragan, Efe Ajagba and Hasim Rahman.

 Other ventures

-In 2006 Prince founded condom company Strapped, after a close friend contracted HIV drastically going from 300 pounds to 75 pounds, passing away afterwards.
+In 2006 Prince founded condom company Strapped, after a close friend contracted HIV drastically going from 300 pounds to 75 pounds, dying afterwards.
 He had the idea for the company since 2002.
-The company primarily served the Houston area, and has been represented by artists like Lil Wayne.
+The company primarily served the Houston area, educating youth about HIV/AIDS prevention and hosting events set up to address the issue of AIDS in the Black community, and has been represented by artists like Lil Wayne.

 For over two decades Prince has operated a 1200-acre ranch for raising black angus cattle and hay.

 In 2020 he launched Loyalty, a liquor and wine brand.

 Philanthropy

 In January 2007, Houston Mayor Bill White and the City Council honored Prince for over 20 years of commitment and dedication to the city.
 The result of the proclamation named an official James Prince Day in Houston.
 The recognition came after a recreation center Prince built in Houston's 5th Ward.
 The facility has since been used to host events relating to Christmas, Thanksgiving, and back to school events.

-One week later, he educated youth about HIV/AIDS prevention and testing with the launching of his Strapped condom brand, in coordination with a string of initiatives and events set up to address the issue of AIDS in the Black community.

 In 2007 his condom company Strapped gave over 7,500 free HIV tests for people aged 18–24 at the Hip-Hop 4 HIV concert at Reliant Stadium.

 In December 2007 Prince donated $100,000 to Bread of Life's Meals that Heal program in Houston.